 Though all cases vary and none is predictive, Tom’s experience includes:

-- Successfully defending a leading cable network in a defamation case arising from a news-magazine program’s report on child labor practices in India in which the plaintiff sought tens of millions of dollars in damages; the jury returned a defense verdict at the conclusion of a four-week trial.
+- Successfully defending a cable network in a defamation case arising from a news-magazine program’s report on child labor practices in India in which the plaintiff sought tens of millions of dollars in damages; the jury returned a defense verdict at the conclusion of a four-week trial.

-- Representing major motion picture studios in successfully resolved copyright litigation against providers of peer-to-peer file-sharing software, including the landmark MGM v.
+- Representing motion picture studios in successfully resolved copyright litigation against providers of peer-to-peer file-sharing software, including the landmark MGM v.
 Grokster case, in which the studios won summary judgment on liability and obtained permanent injunctions.

-- Successfully defending a leading newspaper publisher in an online copyright-infringement case; the court’s grant of summary judgment included rejection of the plaintiff’s $30-million statutory damages theory.
+- Successfully defending a newspaper publisher in an online copyright-infringement case; the court’s grant of summary judgment included rejection of the plaintiff’s $30-million statutory damages theory.

 - Defending national news organizations in successfully resolved lawsuits arising from reports about a Vietnam-era U.S. military mission, “Operation Tailwind.”